DiceDB/dice/docs/src/content/docs/commands/QWATCH.md

 ---
-title: QWATCH
+title: Q.WATCH
-description: The `QWATCH` command is a novel feature designed to provide real-time updates to clients based on changes in underlying data.
+description: The `Q.WATCH` command is a novel feature designed to provide real-time updates to clients based on changes in underlying data.
 ---

-The `QWATCH` command is a novel feature designed to provide real-time updates to clients based on changes in underlying data.
+The `Q.WATCH` command is a novel feature designed to provide real-time updates to clients based on changes in underlying data.
 It operates similarly to the `SUBSCRIBE` command but focuses on SQL-like queries over data structures.
 Whenever data modifications affect the query's results, the updated result set is pushed to the subscribed client.
 This eliminates the need for clients to constantly poll for changes.

 This command is what makes DiceDB different from Redis and uniquely positions it as the easiest and most intuitive way to build real-time reactive applications like leaderboards.